Parental Rights & Paternity Lawyers in Somerset County

-Once you establish paternity, your child may be entitled to child support, medical insurance, Social Security Disability, or death benefits and/or life insurance from his or her biological father.
-When paternity is confirmed, a child will have access to information about his or her biological father’s genetic makeup.
+Once you establish paternity, your child is entitled to child support, medical insurance, Social Security Disability or death benefits and/or life insurance from his or her biological father.
+When paternity is confirmed, a child will also have access to information about his or her biological father’s genetic makeup.

 The law surrounding the rights and responsibilities of unmarried parents can be complicated.
-Whether you are a parent of a child seeking to prove or disprove paternity, or if paternity has already been established, and you are seeking to determine or enforce your parental rights, our family law attorneys in Warren Township are here to help.
+Whether you are a parent of a child seeking to prove or disprove paternity, or if paternity has already been established and you are seeking to determine or enforce your parental rights, our Somerset County paternity attorneys are here to help.

 In reality, it is only results that count.
 I could not be happier with the outcome of my case.- Hank

 She is a true professional, and she is very kind and patient.- KellyAnn

 Very responsive to calls & emails.
 Documents were impeccable.
 Was treated with the utmost of respect.
 100% recommend.- Robert Rozek